kretzp/PoolControl/README.md

 # PoolControl

-Update: This software ist production now in my pool environment for about 1 month without any issues ;-)
+Update: This software is in production in my pool environment for about 1 month without any issues ;-)

 This is a brandnew Pool Control Software based on an Raspberry Pi, coded in .net CORE 6.0.
 It runs with mocks in an Windows Environment.
 Hardware: